 - k.
-High-Rise Residential Buildings include apartment buildings greater than 6 storeys in height. - I. In addition to residential units, other uses permitted in the Residential Designation may be permitted within mixed-use High-Rise Residential Buildings, in accordance with the corresponding policies for those other uses, and subject to the implementing Zoning By-law. - m.
+High-Rise Residential Buildings are greater than 6 storeys in height and include stand-alone apartment buildings and mixed-use buildings containing residential units in conjunction with other permitted uses. - I. In addition to residential units, other uses permitted in the Residential Designation may be permitted within mixed-use High-Rise Residential Buildings, in accordance with the corresponding policies for those other uses, and subject to the implementing Zoning By-law.
+Generally, non-residential uses that are to be open and accessible to the public shall be located on the ground floor of a High-Rise Residential Building. - m.
 When a site specific Zoning By-law is under consideration to permit new High-Rise Residential Buildings, the proposed development must meet the following criteria, to the satisfaction of the City: - i.
-Be on a site of suitable size for the proposed development, and provide adequate landscaping, amenity features, buffering, parking, and garbage pickup and recycling services;
+Be on a site of suitable size for the proposed development, and provide adequate landscaping, amenity features, buffering, parking, and garbage pickup and recycling services; - ii.

-- ii.
 The City shall encourage the use of underground and/or structured parking facilities for all High-Rise Residential Buildings; - iii.
 Be located at highly accessible locations, generally within 250 metres of an existing or planned public transit stop and, where possible, within 500 metres of schools, commercial facilities and/or parks, open space and/or other community facilities, services and amenities; and, - iv.
 Have frontage on a Major/Minor Collector or Major/Minor Arterial Road.

-Policies for Communal Housing in the Residential Designation

-n.
-Communal housing, which may include special needs housing and nursing homes, may be located in the Residential Designation subject to specific regulations in the implementing Zoning By-law, and provided that the proposed development meets the criteria established for the associated Low-Rise, Mid-Rise, or High Rise Residential Building that contains the communal housing.
-A decrease in on-site parking standards may be considered for communal housing within the Residential Designation.
+Policies for Retirement Homes and Communal Housing in the Residential Designation n.
+Retirement homes and Communal housing, which may include special needs housing and nursing homes, may be located in the Residential Designation subject to specific regulations in the implementing Zoning By-law, and provided that the proposed development meets the criteria established for the associated Low-Rise, Mid-Rise, or High Rise Residential Building that contains the communal housing.
+A decrease in on-site parking standards may be considered for retirement homes and communal housing within the Residential Designation.